Country Profile Egypt

 Investment climate

-GAFI has developed an investors map with an interactive online overview of all projects and investment opportunities in Egypt as well as detailed information and data that local and foreign investors require.
-To improve Egypt’s current rank of #120 out of 190 countries in the World Bank Group’s 2019 Ease of doing business report, GAFI opened the ‘Investor Service Centre’, a brand-new, advanced ‘one-stop-shop’ where investors can set-up their company (in one day) and execute all necessary activities under one roof.
-To further strengthen the position of Egypt in Africa, the international ‘Africa 2019 Investment for Africa Forum was held on November 22-23 2019 in the New Administrative Capital in cooperation with the Ministries of Foreign Affairs, Trade and Industry.
+GAFI has developed a Investors’ Map with an interactive online overview of all projects and investment opportunities in Egypt as well as detailed information and data that local and foreign investors require.
+GAFI opened the ‘Investor Service Centre’, an advanced ‘one-stop-shop’ where investors can set-up their company (in one day) and execute all necessary activities under one roof.

 Diplomatic Relations